top of page

 How many students are on each course?

-There’s an average of 15-20 people on each campus, to ensure plenty of personalised training opportunities and support.
+Each of our campuses hosts 10-20 Bushwise students at a time, to ensure plenty of personalised training opportunities and support.
 This allows us to have a ratio of about 5-7 students for every trainer.

 Are there language requirements?